NeoBoy/neural-network/readme.md

 The printer() function at the end simply grabs a random entry from the data set, feeds the features to predict() to make a prediction on the value and then draws the image, including the prediction in the title.

+I posted a description of the digit recognizer function on my blog: https://grantbeyleveld.wordpress.com/recognizing-handwritten-digits-using-a-neural-network-in-python/